tim-taylor/evobee/docs/evobee-odd.md

 Under the alternative *Forage Any* flower strategy, pollinators  move to a random flower anywhere in the entire environment.
 This strategy simulates an aspatial, well-mixed population of plants—it does not represent a real-world situation, but is of interest to indicate the underlying dynamics of the system.

-Pollinators maintain a list of the last 5 individual flowers they have visited, and will not revisit a flower while it is on this list.
+Pollinators maintain a list of the last *N* individual flowers they have visited (`visited-flower-memory-size`), and will not revisit a flower while it is on this list.
 The reader is reminded that the simulated insect pollinators are not flower constant.
 They will land on a target flower, as directed by the FN or FA strategy,  paying no heed of flower species.

 ### Interaction